synthpop-galaxy/synthpop/README.md

-# synthpop
+# Synthpop

-Synthpop is a object oriented modular python framework to generate Synthetic Population Models.
+Synthpop is an object-oriented, modular Python framework for generating synthetic population models.
-It will generate a star catalog following the specified model and configuration.
+It generates a star catalog following the specified model and configuration.

 ## Model & Populations

-A Model is defined by a collection of Populations.
+A model is defined by a collection of populations.
-Each population is further described by the following 5 modules.
+Each population is further described by the following 5 modules:
-1) Population Density
+1. Population Density
-2) Initial Mass Function
+2. Initial Mass Function
-3) Age Distribution
+3. Age Distribution
-4) Metallicity Distribution
+4. Metallicity Distribution
-5) Kinematic
+5. Kinematics

-A Model is implemented as a dictonary containing for each Population a json files.
-These must define the following keywords.
+A model is implemented as a dictionary containing, for each population, a JSON file.
+These files must define the following keywords:

     "name" : "name_of_the_population"
     "imf_func_kwargs" : ...